 For wetlands a combination of site specific mitigation measures intended to reduce the effect of a development on the hydrologic function of a wetland.
-Such measures typically include building site selection, limitations on fill, drainage management and the preservation and
+Such measures typically include building

-Boathouse: a one-storey accessory building that does not contain habitable living space; has an opening to the waterbody of an appropriate size to accommodate a boat; and is connected to the waterbody by a boat slip, boat lift, or marine railway.
+Boathouse: an accessory building that does not contain habitable living space; has an opening to the waterbody of an appropriate size to accommodate a boat; and is connected to the waterbody by a boat slip, boat lift, or marine railway.
 Any component of the boathouse that is in contact with the waterbody at any time of the year must consist of untreated material (e.g. cedar, tamarack, hemlock, rocks, plastic, etc.).
 Treated lumber may contain compounds that can be released into the water and become toxic to the aquatic environment.